xu-yuan1/openvino-docs/pages/get-started-guide/install-additional-configurations/configuration-for-vpu.rst

 You are done installing your device driver and are ready to use your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.

-For advanced configuration steps for your IEI Mustang-V100-MX8 accelerator, see :ref:`Configurations for IEI Mustang-V100-MX8-R10 card <doxid-openvino_docs_install_guides_movidius_setup_guide>`.
+For advanced configuration steps for your IEI Mustang-V100-MX8 accelerator, see :ref:`Configurations for IEI Mustang-V100-MX8-R10 card <install__config_vpu_iei>`.

 After configuration is done, you are ready to go to `Start Using the Toolkit <openvino_docs_install_guides_installing_openvino_windows.html#get-started>`__ section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.